Feeding and Swallowing Disorders in Children

 • pneumonia or other lung infections; and

-• having negative feelings about eating.
-They may avoid eating or associate it with pain, frustration, or embarrassment.
+• negative feelings about eating because of pain, frustration, or embarrassment.

 Causes of Feeding and Swallowing Disorders